 1979: The Police made their public debut on the BBC TV’s Top Of The Pops performing “Roxanne.”

-1987: After entering the US album charts three weeks earlier, U2’s fifth album The Joshua Tree started a nine week run at #1.
-The album topped the charts in over twenty countries, sold over twenty-five million copies, and the won 1988 Grammy award for Album of the Year.
+1987: After entering the US album charts three weeks earlier, U2’s fifth album The Joshua Tree started nine weeks at #1.
+The album topped the charts in over twenty countries, sold over twenty-five million copies, and the won the 1988 Grammy award for Album of the Year.

-2000: Neil Young’s twenty-third studio album Silver & Gold was released.
+2000: Neil Young released his twenty-third studio album, Silver & Gold.
 Many of the album’s songs had been written in the late 1990s, and the title track had been written in 1981.
 According to Young, he had been trying to get “the take” on the song for about ten years.

 2006: Bruce Springsteen released We Shall Overcome: The Seeger Sessions, his first and so far only album of entirely non-Springsteen material, which contains his interpretation of thirteen folk music songs made popular by activist folk musician Pete Seeger.

 Earl Bostic, jazz alto saxophonist and a pioneer of the post-war American rhythm and blues, was born in Tulsa, OK in 1913.

 Ella Fitzgerald, influential jazz singer, was born in Newport News, VA in 1917.

 Albert King, influential blues guitarist and singer, was born in Indianola, MS in 1923.